JosephArmas/cecs-491A-Team-Big-Data/events/success/event-creation-success.md

-# As a Reputable User, I can create an event
+# As a Reputable User or Admin, I can create an event
 ```mermaid
 sequenceDiagram
     actor User